CosmOS-Creators/reference_project_stmIDE/Cosmos/generated/integration/systemConfig/_requirements.md

 Every element in the attribute property should define the following properties:

+* inherit (optional/can be omitted):
+    If defined all configuration of the target attribute will be taken over to this attribute.
+If a property was defined on this level it will overwrite the setting of the attribute which it inherits in case it already existed before.
 * label:
     A descriptive user friendly name of the attribute (might even be used to display the string in the UI)
 * tooltip (optional/can be omitted):
     A description to describe to the user what this field in the UI is doing (maybe can be used as a comment field for hidden entries too)
 * type:
-  * Type of the attribute valid types are:
+  * Type of the attribute.
+Valid types are:
     * string
     * bool
     * int
     * float
+    * referenceList
+    * stringList
-    * list
+    * selection
-    * hex -> (COMMENT: not sure if the other way around might be easier?) in json this should be always an int but in a UI this should always be displayed as a hex number in the form of 0xHHHH
+    * hex -> in json and the UI this should be always a string in the form of 0xHHHH
     * slider
 * min (optional/can be omitted; default: empty): only relevant if type is int, float or slider